 About Feminist Reflections

-Kristen Barber, Contributing Editor, is a sociologist at Southern Illinois University, Carbondale.
+Kristen Barber sociologist and professor at Southern Illinois University, Carbondale.